metaspace2020/metaspace/metaspace/webapp/README.md

 ## Running in production

-First, execute `npm run build` to get the minified bundles in the `dist/` directory.
+First, execute `yarn run build` to get the minified bundles in the `dist/` directory.

 Then set `NODE_ENV` accordingly and run `server.js`, e.g.
 ```bash